lea3182/Rails4_Bcrypt/README.md

 ## README

 #### This README documents the steps used to integrate Bcrypt with Rails 4 for user authentication.
-Fu

 * Add `gem 'bcrypt', '~> 3.1.7'` in Gemfile
 * bundle install